bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Advertising

--- TODO Submit mod to Xterminator, KatherineOfSky, other big modded factorio youtubers / names
+- Submit mod to Xterminator, KatherineOfSky, other big modded factorio youtubers / names

 ## Stretch Goals

+- Spawn metal & dirt particles when spawning / despawning control units

+- Further crop the mask sprite, figure out the offset it needs

+- Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

+- Make a little 'dirt estucheon' for where the wires reach the ground

+- Maybe re-render everything with some kind of smudge / blur post-processing effect (transparent pixels locked, use obj data)

 - Searchlight color controlled by circuit signals

 - 'Infrared mode' (target vehicles / player only) activated via circuit signal

-- Think about teleporting or somehow... hiding the entities we're replacing.
-  It'd be nice to not have to spawn / destroy turrets all the time just because we're boosting them.

-- Further crop the mask sprite, figure out the offset it needs

-- Maybe re-render everything with some kind of smudge / blur post-processing effect (transparent pixels locked, use obj data)

-- Make a little 'dirt estucheon' for where the wires reach the ground

-- Break apart into a 'boostable turrets' mod
-  Let people use mod settings to control what level the boosting is How to handle recipes?
-Just a beacon to all the regular recipes, enable it with a unique range-boosting technology?
-  Or just make a stand-alone version of the mod and a non-standalone version?

 - Searchlight could possibly be set to only wander a 180 degree arc around its inital placement?

-- Mod compatability setting feature: \nWildcard matching possible with asterisk *

 - Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself
   So, the playerRotatedEntity event doesn't fire for this.
 We'll have to add a custom input event and check if the player has a searchlight selected, I guess.
 Maybe play a little UI sound.

-- Spawn metal & dirt particles when spawning / despawning control units

-- Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

 - Create more main-menu simulations
   (Unfortunately, control.lua doesn't work in main-menu simulations, so we have to work around that...)